Introduction to Smart Card

 Given below are the advantages of Smart Cards:

-- It can provide better protection than magnetic stripe cards because microprocessors can process data directly without remote accesses, even memory-only smart cards can be safer, since more authentication and account data are stored safely than conventional stripe cards.
+- It can provide better protection than magnetic stripe cards because microprocessors can process data directly without remote access, even memory-only smart cards can be safer since more authentication and account data are stored safely than conventional stripe cards.

 - In general, smart card technology, unlike magnetic stripe cards, is free from electronic interference and magnetic fields.